- All News

 “Working in a non-profit I was able to see what the primary roles were, and what kind of role I would like to be in if I were to work in non-profits in the future.
 Additionally, community organizing was the main agent of change at 482Forward, which I had little exposure to before.
 I was really struck by community organizer's ability to empower people, so now I am considering getting my MSW with a focus in community organizing.”

-If you’d like to learn more about finding and securing an internship in Detroit, check out the Applebaum Internship Program.
+Visit Semester in Detroit's website if you'd like to learn more about their work and securing an internship with them.